 The Doberman Pinscher is the best-known guard dog in the world!
 They are like the terminator in dog form!
 If you are interested in the dog breed or any other type of guard dog breed, we have a large list of different guard dog breeds article.

 Doberman Pinscher origins

-Doberman’s are very fast, sleek, and very protective, earning their reputation as top guard dogs!
+Doberman Pinscher are very fast, sleek, and very protective, earning their reputation as one of the top guard dog breeds.
 They need early socialization, strict rules, and lots of love, exercise, and attention from their owners.